freethenation/rabbit-qps-exchange/README.md

+## Rabit QPS Exchange

+### Creates and maintains a rabbit exchange which when published to enforces a QPS across queues

 Creates and maintains a rabbit exchange, 'qps_exchange', which when published to enforces a QPS across queues using parameters provided via rabbit message headers.
 Publish your messages to 'qps_exchange' instead of the default exchange supplying a 'qps-key' header and a 'qps-delay' header.
 The 'qps-key' is used to serialize all messages sent to the 'qps_exchange' regardless of their routing key which will be preserved